Pure pairs. VIII. Excluding a sparse graph

-That raises the question, can \ref{stablehandle} be extended to all graphs of small congestion, giving a stronger version of \ref{mainthm}?
-In other words: \begin{thm} For all $c>0$, there exists $\xi>0$ with the following property.
+That raises the question, is the corresponding strengthening of \ref{mainthm} true?
+More exactly: \begin{thm} For all $c>0$, there exists $\xi>0$ with the following property.
 For every graph $H$ with congestion at most $\xi$, there exists $\vare>0$ such that for every graph $G$ with $|G|>1$ that is $H$-free and $\overline{H}$-free, there is a pure pair $A,B$ in $G$ with $|A|\ge \vare|G|$ and $|B|\ge \vare|G|^{1-c}$. \end{thm} (The difference from \ref{mainthm} is that we are now asking for $|A|$ to be linear.)
 We were unable to decide this.